4nd2in/edu/pages/OSI-model.md

 		- This layer can be split up into two sub layers:
 			- Logical Link Control (LLC)
 				- This is the higher of the two layers.
 It acts as an interface between the network layer and the MAC layer
-				- **Error Control**: With error detection and correction techniques this layer handles corrupted data.
+				- **Error Control**: With error detection and correction techniques (like bit correction algorithms) this layer handles corrupted data.
 Each frame has some bits attached for error control and addressing
 				- **Flow Control**: Synchronise the sender's and receiver's speed so that overflows and packet loss are under control
 				- **Access Control**: Check which device has control over the channel when multiple devices are using the same one.
 This is also known as multiplexing
 			- Media Access Control (MAC)